KxSystems/docs/docs/wp/data-recovery.md

 q)upd:{[t;x]h enlist(`upd;t;x)}
 ```

-We use `-11!` to replay the first 46,333,621 chunks of the corrupt tplog.
+We use `-11!` to replay the first 46,333,621 chunks of the corrupt TP log.
 This will omit the last, bad message.

 ```q
 q)-11!(46333621;old)